-Content Marketing FAQs.
+Therapy Content Marketing FAQs.

-What is content marketing?
+What is therapy content marketing?

+All our digital marketing efforts, regardless of the tactical approach, tie back to the consumption of your services (meaning booked clients).
 This requires having a deepened level of understanding of your ideal client’s biggest challenges, online search behaviors, and external factors that influence their decision-making.

-We work closely with clients to understand these variables, and inform them on how to speak about their services online.
+We work closely with independent therapists and private practice owners to understand these variables, and inform them on how to speak about their services online.
 The distribution of consistent, high-quality, engaging online content to new audiences is enough to convince someone to consume your services.

 Read more about content marketing here.

-Is content marketing expensive?
+Is therapy content marketing expensive?

-How do I market my service-based business?
+How do I market my private practice?

 All efforts that follow, including the content generated to disseminate your value-based messaging, should tie back to the evidence you procure through conversations with clients, questions received at events, and feedback delivered online.